scds/text-analysis-3/tmpython.md

 Bigrams and trigrams are sets of consecutive words - two and three in a row, respectively.
 If they reoccur multiple times within the text, Gensim will connect them with an underscore ('human_right' or 'streaming_service') when creating the token list to provide additional context around the sense in which the term is being used.
 The term "high_speed_internet" is more semantically rich than "high," "speed" or "internet" on their own.

-The code below can be attributed to [Selva Prabhakaran](https://www.machinelearningplus.com/nlp/topic-modeling-gensim-python/#9createbigramandtrigrammodels).
+The code below is from [Selva Prabhakaran](https://www.machinelearningplus.com/nlp/topic-modeling-gensim-python/#9createbigramandtrigrammodels).
 After running the block of code below (`F9`), the variable "data_bigrams_trigrams" will appear in the Variable Explorer pane, where you can inspect the contents of the variable.
 Alternatively, you can uncomment the last line of the code below (i.e. remove the "#" symbol in front of the "print" statement) and print out the list of terms in the console window.

     bigram_phrases = gensim.models.Phrases(data_words, min_count=3, threshold=50)
     trigram_phrases = gensim.models.Phrases(bigram_phrases[data_words], threshold=50)